As a product photographer, you know that finding clients is essential to your business.

 - Blog (SEO content, case studies about your completed projects, etc.)

-Creating a professional-looking website is a great way to show potential clients that you are serious about your product photography business and that you are an expert in your field.
+Creating a professional-looking website is a great way to show clients that you are serious about your product photography business and that you are an expert in your field.

 There are many different options when it comes to creating a website for a product photography portfolio.
 Squarespace in our opinion is the easiest platform for creating a professional-looking website for product photography for a non-technical person.